River Calder, West Yorkshire: Pollution

 The river has been heavily polluted by the textile industry, and, more recently, chemical works along its banks.

 Close to its source at Heald Foot, the water is polluted by the remains of past opencast mining activities and a landfill site.
 This has also led to a significant amount of soil erosion, with major mudslides into the river and its tributaries in 1947, 1982, 1991 and 2001.

 As the river reached Huddersfield, the traditional textile industries created a considerable amount of water pollution, particularly through the processes involved in the production of synthetic dyes and in scouring the wool clean.
 The enormous growth of the population over the last hundred years (currently over 800,000 people live within the river's catchment) has caused other problems in relation to sewage.
 Another major source of pollution until recently came from a disused tar distillery in Mirfield.

 In the middle 1950s the river was so polluted by dyeworks in the middle reaches between Todmorden and Sowerby Bridge, that it ran different opaque colours from day to day.
-On Easter Monday, after a long weekend holiday shutdown, the water cleared and the river bottom could actually be seen, looking like a grey wool blanket.
+On Easter Monday, after a long weekend holiday shutdown, the water cleared and the river bottom could be seen, looking like a grey wool blanket.
 Tighter controls during the 1950s led to an improvement in water quality, and presently organisations such as Calder Future are working collaboratively with local industries and Yorkshire Water to promote more responsible use of the river and to re-establish lost wildlife along its banks.